avine/formation-angular-base/doc/course/public/02_workspace.md

 </div>
 </div>

-😉 *This course is based on the latest style guide recommandations*
+😉 *This course is based on the latest style guide recommendations*

 <!-- separator-vertical -->